 Having the right vehicle insurance protects you from a financial calamity resulting from an auto accident, regardless of who’s at fault.
 Auto insurance policies have several types of coverage, including comprehensive and collision, liability, personal injury protection and uninsured motorist coverage.
 Depending on your circumstances and your vehicle, you may be able to cut back on some components.

 It’s not really complicated.
-Stacy’s short article tells how to buy auto insurance, including what parts of coverage it’s safe to drop and when.
-You can easily comparison shop on free sites like Gabi and The Zebra.
+Stacy’s article tells you how to buy auto insurance, including what parts of coverage are safe to drop and when.

 2. Good quality tools